KDE/kdesrc-build/README.md

 You can read the [kdesrc-build handbook](https://docs.kde.org/index.php?application=kdesrc-build) online.

-Once you've setup a KDE development environment, kdesrc-build itself can generate and build documentation (a handbook and a man page).
+Once you've set up a KDE development environment, kdesrc-build itself can generate and build documentation (a handbook and a man page).

 The handbook would be available in KHelpCenter (help:/kdesrc-build), while the